rob-windsor/msgraph-training-authentication/lab.md

     ![Screenshot of the output from the PowerShell script of the URL used to authenticate and authorize the application](Images/03.png)

 1. Paste the URL in a browser and sign in when prompted.
-After you sign in an authorize the application, the browser is redirected to the MVC app you have running, the URL contains the code needed.
+After you sign in and authorize the application, the browser is redirected and the URL contains the code needed.

     ![Screenshot of browser with consent dialog shown.](Images/04.png)